2017 UEFA European Under-19 Championship: Knockout stage

-In the knockout stage, extra time and penalty shoot-out are used to decide the winner if necessary.
+In the knockout stage, extra time and a penalty shoot-out were used to decide the winner if necessary.

 On 2 May 2016, the UEFA Executive Committee agreed that the competition would be part of the International Football Association Board (IFAB)'s trial to allow a fourth substitute to be made during extra time.
 On 1 June 2017, it was also announced as part of a trial sanctioned by the IFAB to reduce the advantage of the team shooting first in a penalty shoot-out, a different sequence of taking penalties, known as "ABBA", that mirrors the serving sequence in a tennis tiebreak would be used if a penalty shoot-out was needed (team A kicks first, team B kicks second):